 Are there specific academic programs that require a standardized test score and will not allow me to apply test-optional?

-Because of the rigor of STAC’s Honors Program, SAT or ACT test scores are required from applicants for Fall 2021.
-The testing requirements for Fall 2021 are a combination of SAT scores of at least 1250 (on Math and Reading Comprehension; with no section less than 550), or ACT composite score no less than 27.
+Because of the rigor of STAC’s Honors Program, SAT or ACT test scores are required from applicants.
+The testing requirements are a combination of SAT scores of at least 1250 (on Math and Reading Comprehension; with no section less than 550), or ACT composite score no less than 27.
 The Admissions team and Honors Program Director will review the standardized test scores for consideration into the program along with the following additional required components:

 High school average of 91 or above in major subjects at the time of application